 (g) the relevant PIC of the property to which the consignment was moved from the saleyard or, if applicable, the BIC of the purchaser of the consignment;

-(h) the relevant PIC and serial number displayed of any NLIS post breeder tag applied to the animal or animals at the saleyard;
+(h) the serial number displayed of any NLIS post breeder tag applied to the animal or animals at the saleyard;

-(i) the date the consignment was sold at the saleyard.
+(i) the date the consignment was sold at, or otherwise moved from, the saleyard.

 Penalty: a fine of $5 000.

-(2) It is sufficient compliance with subregulation (1), in relation to any animal in a consignment to which an NLIS device is applied, if the saleyard operator, within the period specified in subregulation (3), updates the NLIS database in relation to the device by recording the following —
+(2) It is sufficient compliance with subregulation (1), in relation to any animal in a consignment to which an NLIS device is applied, if the saleyard operator, within the period specified in subregulation (3), updates the NLIS database in relation to the device by recording the following (as applicable) —

-(a) the relevant PIC of the previous property;

-(b) the relevant PIC of the saleyard;

-(c) the serial number of the transport document relating to the movement of the animal to the saleyard;

-(d) the date the animal arrived at the saleyard;
+(a) the date the animal arrived at the saleyard;

-(e) the PIC of the property to which the animal has been moved from the saleyard or, if applicable, the BIC of the purchaser;

-(f) the date the animal was sold at the saleyard.
+(b) the information referred to in subregulation (1)(c), (d), (e), (g) and (i).

+[(c)-(f) deleted]

 (3) The saleyard operator must comply with the requirements of subregulation (1) or (2) within 48 hours after the consignment is moved from the saleyard.

+[Regulation 152 amended: Gazette 27 Jun 2019 p.
+2438.]

 Subdivision 7 — Abattoirs

 153. Responsibilities of abattoir operator if no NLIS identifier applied to animal